Byward Market

 Paddlers: Take Care of Your Body

 Paddling requires coordination across the entire body and relies on the rotation of the spine.
 Paddlers can ensure they are in top shape for Dragon Boat season with regular visits to their chiropractor, physiotherapist, and/or massage therapist leading up to Dragon Boat racing season.
 If you sustain an injury, be sure to follow up with a member of your healthcare team.
-To book your appointment with one of our chiropractors, physiotherapists or massage therapists, call 613.860.8600 for our Byward location, and 613.237.9000 for our Glebe location.
-Online bookings can also be made at www.curavita.com.
+For more information or to book an appointment with one of our chiropractors, physiotherapists or massage therapists, visit our clinic websites at Curavita Byward and Curavita Glebe.

 Spectators